6 Web Design Definitions You Need to Know

 As you prepare to embark on a web design process, it’s helpful to speak the language, even just in passing.
 It’s equally important to choose a web design partner who will keep you well-informed throughout each stage of the process.
 We’d love to play that role, and to guide you through your own web design journey.
 Reach out to the team at Woland Web whenever you’re ready to learn more!

-Founder of Woland Web.
-Before becoming an entrepreneur, Lena had a successful career in Investment Banking IT.
+Lena is the Founder and CEO of Woland Web.
+Before becoming an entrepreneur, Lena had a successful career in Investment Banking IT – Including Goldman Sachs, DeutscheBank, and Merrill Lynch.
 Lena holds B.S. and M.S. degrees in Computer Science from the University of Michigan.
+She lives with her husband and three daughters in Charlotte, NC.